mgunyho/tere/README.md

 `tere` is a terminal file explorer.
 It is a faster alternative to `cd`ing and `ls`ing.
 It only really does one thing: it allows you to navigate to a folder efficiently using a TUI, and then prints the path to that folder when you exit.
+Note that `tere` is not a file _manager_, it can only be used to browse folders, not to create, rename or delete them.

 `tere` aims to be minimal and simple.
 It should be obvious how to use it.
 Navigating the file system should be efficient and require as few keystrokes as